 You should get similar output when you will execute the above command.

-Now we have to set up the environment path so that the shell can know where the cdir tool is.
+Now it’s time to setup the path variable.
+We need to do it so that the shell can know where it is.
 For this, we have to use the highlighted path in the .bashrc file.

 Paste these two lines at the end of the file. (use Ctrl+Shift+v)